Recently updated on June 25th, 2024 at 09:21 am

 One of amazing thing about Iceland’s Ring Road is the amount of stuff there is to see from about anywhere.
 This is is great here because day four is mostly driving.
 You will take the most scenic routes up the east coast through small colorful towns and for miles without seeing another car.
 You’ll eventually head inland and up into the highlands to get to the northern part of the island.

-Depending on the time of year, you may have a lot of snow, but the roads are cleared frequently.
-Just give yourself enough time to safely make this drive during the daylight.
+Depending on the time of year, there may be a lot of snow, but the roads are cleared frequently.
+Just give yourself enough time to make this drive safely during daylight.

 You can take a detour to the town of Seydisfjordur.
-We weren’t able to because the road up and over the hill to get there was very slippery, but I’ve heard it’s amazing.
+We couldn’t because the road up and over the hill to get there was very slippery, but I’ve heard it’s amazing.

 Hotel info for Mývatn